 The finely constructed stairway leads to an algae-covered pool that no longer lives up to its name.
 The approximately 3-acre lake is nestled in a pine forest with rocky summits above.
 It is easy to image Crystal Lake’s past and future glory.
 Unfortunately, the lake is in a lackluster state, thanks mostly to the long-burning wildfire that scorched 20,000 acres around the lake.
 After the 2002 fire and subsequent road damage, Highway 39 reopened to Crystal Lake in the Spring of 2011.
 While the forest in this area has made a healthy comeback, the lake will still benefit from a few more years of recovery.

 Fisherman flock to Crystal Lake to catch rainbow trout.
-There is no swimming allowed.
+Swimming is not allowed.
 Crystal Lake will look its clearest after the spring runoff (and a few more years of recovery).
 An adventure pass is required to park at the trailhead but no permit is required to visit Crystal Lake in the Angeles National Forest.

 To camp or snack after your visit to Crystal Lake, drive a third of a mile up the road past the trailhead to the Crystal Lake Campground and Cafe.
 The sprawling 257-site campground is on the left, while the Crystal Lake Cafe and cabins are on the right.
 The “cafe” is set in a rustic log cabin.
 Inside, you can order burgers and hot dogs at the counter, or sip on a delicious hot chocolate (perfect for cold days at this high elevation retreat).

-Sites at Crystal Lake Campground are $12 per night from May to October.
+Sites at Crystal Lake Campground are $12 per night from May to October (price as of 2018).
 The campground is open to day-use only during the winter (Coldbrook Campground is seven miles away and open year-round).
 Picnic tables, fire rings, and flush toilets are provided, along with a great city escape in a rustic pine forest.
 Sites can be reserved by calling 877-444-6777 or by visiting recreation.gov (for group sites only).

 To get to the trailhead: From the 210 freeway in Azusa, take exit 40 and drive 24 miles north on Route 39.
 When the road splits, turn right on Crystal Lake Road and drive 1.2 miles to the trailhead/turn for Crystal Lake.
 Park on the right across from the paved road up to Crystal Lake.

-Trailhead address: Crystal Lake Road (Forest Service Road 3N07), Angeles National Forest, Azusa, CA 91702
+Trailhead address: Crystal Lake Road (Forest Service Road 3N07), San Gabriel Mountains National Monument, Azusa, CA 91702

 This 7-mile hike ascends 1,800 feet to a 5,111 foot summit with panoramic views over the San Gabriel Mountains.